 The leave shall be taken on continuous basis for the contract days of the employee.

-The leave shall begin immediately on the employee’s first contract day after the birth or adoption of the child or children.
+The leave shall begin immediately on the employee’s first contract day after the adoption of the child or children.

 The leave shall not accrue and shall expire at the end of thirty (30) contract days of the employee.